Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-While still in the terminal window, we need to **set up a script to detect active Roon streaming status to turn the RPi touch screen on and off**, so enter:
+While still in the terminal window, enter the following to **set up a script to detect active Roon streaming status in order to turn the RPi touch screen on and off**:

 ***sudo nano /home/pi/output-monitor.sh***